 Enjoy a boozy brunch on a rooftop: Every Saturday from 11 am – 3 pm at the Townhouse Rooftop you can enjoy a tropical boozy brunch.
 The cost is 100K pesos and includes unlimited mimosas, Bloody Marys, beers, and juices as well as their special brunch menu.

 Have a photographer take Instagram photos: This idea may sound kind of cheesy at first, but having a photographer take professional photos of you in Cartagena is one of the best souvenirs you can bring home from your trip.
-We wanted to get good photos to use on the blog so we signed up for the Cartagena Photo Walk & Coffee Airbnb Experience.
-Our photographer was Marlis and she took us to some great spots for photos that we wouldn’t have found ourselves.
+Here’s a tour via Airbnb Experiences where a local photographer takes you to the best photo spots.

 Watch a live salsa show: Whether you know how to dance salsa, want to practice, or just sip on rum and watch – check out 1968 for a spectacular salsa show.
 They are open Wednesday – Saturday from 8 pm and typically host a salsa class at 8:30 pm and then the show starts around 9:30 pm.
 You should definitely make a reservation in advance and reviewers say to skip the food and only order drinks and watch the show.
 On Wednesday there is free cover but over days have a 20K peso entry fee.